 Currently, the bullet journal is working really well for me because can be customized so easily.
 You can read more about how I use my bullet journal in this post.

-Sometimes, you just can’t read-aloud another minute, and you desperately need a break that’s not media.
+Sometimes, you just can’t read-aloud another minute, and you desperately need a break that’s not screens (although screens – they aren’t really bad, mama).
 That’s when you need a quality audio book!

 We use our local library to get a ton of audio books for free, but Audible is also a great source for audiobooks that you can use for years to come.